Why should I bother recycling motor oil? What happens if I don’t?

 - Lye: Lye is typically used as an oven cleaner.
 When flesh is exposed to lye, chemical burns result.
 This substance is almost certainly lethal if ingested in large quantities.

 - Window cleaner: Windex, for example, contains, alcohol and ammonia.
-These are not good for living creatures, and can caused death if ingested.
+These are not good for living creatures and can cause death if ingested.

 - Anti-freeze: Toxic, even in small amounts.
 Also changes the freezing point of the water that it is added too.